AliHaiderAhmad001/Transformer-from-Scratch-with-Tensorflow/README.md

 If you find some bug or typo, please let me know or fix it and push it to be analyzed.

 ## License

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/AliHaiderAhmad001/Neural-Machine-Translator/blob/main/LICENSE.txt) file for details.